 (White leghorn hen - she is pretty flighty, but a good egg layer, she just got out of a dirt bath, so is pretty dirty!)

+I also have a couple of girls sitting on eggs at the moment.
+I have the little frizzle, she is sitting on about 6 or so guinea fowl eggs.
+I was keeping the guinea fowl eggs in the corner nest for the guinea to nest on, but the frizzle beat her to it!
+She is a very determined egg sitter, and nothing will take her mind off her task.
 The little araucana quickly followed suit, and she is also sitting on a couple of guinea fowl eggs.I did have her sitting on a couple of frizzle eggs but while I was away last week she escaped from her nest and sat in her old one, so I had to toss those eggs and put guinea fowl eggs under her as well.
 I am also wanting to get an araucana rooster to breed these.
 I really like the araucana's, they are great little layers, she lays green eggs, and they have a lovely temperament and love to be handled.

 I also have a lovely speckled sussex rooster, he is huge and he is just starting to crow and also 2 other huge plymouth rock boys.
 One of the plymouth rock roosters will have to go, I don't need 2, and because they are so big they eat a LOT!
 They would all weigh about 4-5 kgs as well, and they look so funny when they run along, a bit gumby looking because their legs are so long and they are so big.